chanks/count/README.markdown

 You can give Mingo a range, and it'll pick a value out of it:

     What's your favorite letter?
-Mine is <%= ab_test('letter', ('a'..'z')) %>!
+Mine is <%= ab_test(:letter, ('A'..'Z')) %>!

-You can give Mingo an integer, it will return another integer between 1 and the one you provided:
+You can give Mingo an integer, and it'll return another integer between 1 and the one you provided:

-    I bet if we put your picture on Hot or Not, you'd score a <%= ab_test('hotness', 10)) %>!
+    I bet if we put your picture on Hot or Not, you'd score a <%= ab_test(:hotness, 10)) %>!

-Finally, you can give Mingo a hash with integers as values, and it will use the integers as weights:
+Finally, you can give Mingo a hash with integers as values, and it will use the integers as probability weights:

-    You'll probably see "Cat" below, but 1 out of 4 people will see "Dog" instead.
+    You'll probably see "Cat" below, but 1 out of 10 people will see "Dog" instead.
-    <%= ab_test('animal', {"Cat" => 3, "Dog" => 1}) %>
+    <%= ab_test(:animal, {"Cat" => 9, "Dog" => 1}) %>

 ### Blocks ###

 If you pass the ab_test or ab_choose helpers a block, they'll yield the chosen value to it:

-    <% ab_test('insult', ['java', 'php', 'mumps']) do |awful_language| %>
+    <% ab_test(:insult, ['Java', 'PHP', 'MUMPS']) do |awful_language| %>
       Your mother uses <%= awful_language %>!
     <% end %>

+### #mingo_id ###

+In order to determine what the ab_test and ab_choose helpers should return, and to track trial/conversion status, Mingo needs to be able to uniquely identify the current user.
+In Rails 3 apps, by default, Mingo will insert a random integer into the session and access it when necessary.
+This will probably be fine for testing short-term conversions like landing pages, but if the same person logs in to your app in different browsers, or if you clear their session, the values returned by ab_test and ab_choose for that user will start to become erratic, and the conversion results will be thrown off.

+You can override this behavior by defining a method #mingo_id, which Mingo will call when it needs to determine who a user is.
+For example, you could return the user's database id if they're logged in, and fall back to Mingo's default behavior if they're not:

+    class ApplicationController < ActionController::Base
+      def mingo_id
+        if current_user
+          current_user.id
+        else
+          super
+        end
+      end
+    end

+If you're not using Rails 3, or if you want to use Mingo's helpers in a model, you'll need to define a #mingo_id method that Mingo can call to figure out who the current user is.

 ### Mode ###

-By default, Mingo will behave in different ways depending on the environment you're running in.
+If you're using Rails 3, Mingo will behave in different ways depending on the environment you're running in.
 Mingo has three modes:

+* **:standard** is the typical tracking behavior, outlined in the examples above.
+This is the default in production.
 * **:shuffle** will force Mingo to always select a random alternative on every request, regardless of what the user has previously seen.
-This is the default in development mode, where you'll want to easily see each of the ways your page can render.
+This is the default in the development environment, where you'll want to be able to easily see the different ways your page can render.
 * **:first** will force Mingo to always select the first alternative for every request.
 This is the default in the test environment, where it's important for your page content to be predictable.
 For instance, if you have a Webrat or Capybara step to click on a button with particular text, but you also want to A/B test the button's text, you can be certain that the button's text will always be the first alternative while your specs are running.
-* **:standard** is the typical tracking behavior, outlined in the examples above.
-This is the default for production.

 You can override the mode just as you would set Mingo's collection, either through Rails' config system: